 Walls can deceive, paint can hide cracks, but papers don't lie.
 Compliance certificates reveal whether the systems are safe, servitudes and restrictions show what rights others hold over the land, and the title deed proves ownership.
 These are the legal requirements when buying a house, and they're as vital as the walls themselves.

-Contact Golden Homes before signing any offer to purchase.
-Our agents walk you through every legal requirement specific to your property and transaction.
+Contact Golden Homes to have an agent walk you through every legal requirement specific to your property and transaction, before you sign.

 Buying a house involves a lot of paperwork, and it's common to have questions after the offer is signed.
 Here are the ones we hear most often.